genepi-freiburg/metaGWASmanager/README.md

 A) ***consortium-specifics.R***.
 The *consortium-specifics.R* plug-in file (located in the *pheno_generation* folder) should be edited according to the CA specifications.
-This file contains several functions that allow customization of the entire analysis process: verification of the *input* and *parameteres* files; unit conversion; traits transformations (rank-based inverse normalization and log-transformation are implemented); setting quality control parameters, covariates and stratification-variables; association tool to be used (e.g., *PLINK 2.0*, *regenie*, etc), among others.
+This file contains several functions that allow customization of the entire analysis process: verification of the *input* and *parameteres* files; unit conversion; traits transformations (rank-based inverse normalization and log-transformation are implemented); setting quality control parameters, covariates and stratification-variables; association tool to be used (e.g., *PLINK 2.0*, *regenie*, etc.), among others.
 These functions will be applied in subsequent stages of the workflow process.
 The ***consortium-specifics.R*** file will be provided to each SAs along the Analysis Plan and required scripts.

 Please, note that, regarding the type of association tool to use, currently metaGWASmanager has implemented *PLINK 2.0* and *regenie* softwares.
 CAs can choose one of these two.
 However, in case CAs prefer to use another different one, we provide a plug-in interface, ***assoc_tool_plugin.R***, within the *pheno_generation/assoc_tool* folder, that CAs can customize  to add a different association tool.